This post may contain affiliate links.

 Sarah’s notes

-Follow the tips and tricks in this post, and once you’ve got the knack you’ll realise they are one of the quickest and most satisfying bakes around.
+Once you get the knack, they are one of the quickest and most satisfying bakes I know.

-This recipe makes 8 big scones and we’re using just a few simple ingredients to create the perfect light and fluffy Cheese Scones after only 10 minutes in the oven.
+This recipe makes 8 big scones and we only need a few simple ingredients to create the perfect light and fluffy Cheese Scones after only 10 minutes in the oven.

 Ingredients for Cheese Scones